ViaCZT/AndroidApp_Echo361/items/report.md

    * Class EnrollActivity(search courses then visualize), lines of code: 84-140
    * Class MyCourseActivity(get courses then visualize), lines of code: 52-74
    * Class SearchChatTarget(search students then visualize), lines of code: 74-150, 172-195
-   * Class AdminDeletionActivity, ChatActivity, DropActivity, EnrollActivity, ForumDetailActivity, ForumTotalActivity, MyCourseActivity, SearchChatTarget
+   * Class ForumDetailActivity, ForumTotalActivity (users forum fuction visualise), lines of code: whole file
+   * Class ChatActivity, Msg, MsgAdapter (users chat function visualize), lines of code: whole file

 4. [Search Information] (medium) Users are able to search for/get the class to enroll or delete and the other users to chat with on our app.
    * Class AdminDeletionActivity(search courses), lines of code: 146-181